cstrelioff/chrisstrelioffws-sandbox/2016/02/18/installing_mongodb_community_edition_on_ubuntu_14_04.rst

 To do this, I will use the instructions provided at the MongoDB site:
-`Install MongoDB Community Edition`_ -- **you should check to see if there are more recent, or diffent, instuctions** before you proceed!
+`Install MongoDB Community Edition`_ -- **you should check to see if there are more recent, or different, instructions** before you proceed!
 At the time I installed, the process was to first get the MongoDB public GPG key:

 .. code:: bash

     $ sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv EA312927

-Next, we create a list file that tell Ubuntu where the repositories are located-- this location depends on the version of Ubuntu being used.
+Next, we create a list file that tells Ubuntu where the repositories are located-- this location depends on the version of Ubuntu being used.
 For **Ubuntu 14.04**, the file is created using: